A COLD RAIN, WITH SOME WET FLAKES AT TIMES

 Your First Alert Weather Forecast:

-You may want to allow for a little extra travel time if you’re heading out this morning.
-While we have a cold rain falling across eastern Wisconsin, some wet snow or icy drizzle can’t be ruled out.
-That’s more likely to happen west of the Fox Valley, across central Wisconsin.

-Otherwise, look for periods of rain through this evening.
-Another half inch of rain is possible across the Fox Valley.
+Cold and wet weather will continue across eastern Wisconsin.
+Look for showers at times through this afternoon and evening.
+Another quarter of an inch of rain is possible across the Fox Valley.
 It will not be as wet across the Northwoods, but drizzle may keep things damp...
-With cloudy skies and a breezy north wind, temperatures will hold in the upper half of the 30s for most of the day.
+With cloudy skies and a breezy north wind, temperatures will hold in the upper 30s until around sunset.

 As temperatures slowly fall tonight, our rain showers may mix, or turn into wet snow showers.
 It wouldn’t be surprising if some of us got a coating of slush on grassy surfaces by daybreak tomorrow.
 Skies will clear out on Friday, as this stubborn storm finally swirls away from us.